nickuraltsev/finity/README.md

 stateMachine.handle('eventA');
 ```

 You can send an event with a payload by passing the payload as the optional second parameter.
-The event payload can be accessed in entry, exit, and transition actions, guard conditions, and global hooks through a [context](#context) object passed to them.
+The event payload can be accessed in entry, exit, and transition actions, guard conditions, async operations, and global hooks through the [context](#context) object.

 ```javascript
 const stateMachine = StateMachine